AndreansxTech/single-file-tictactoe/README.md

 - 🔊 Click sound feedback
 - 💾 Theme preference saved in local storage
 - 📱 Responsive design
-- Play against an AI
+- 🤖Play against an AI

 ## How to Play